kreel83/first/README.md

 # one
-after fit clone, got to the folder and fire :
+after git clone, got to the folder and fire :
 > composer install

 # two